-- 88. New Clause 12Y provides for circumstances where a video or audio recording of the whole or part of a witness statement would be admissible as evidence.
-Such video or audio recordings of the whole or part of a witness statement would be admissible as evidence. - 89.
+- 90. Clause 12Y provides that video or audio recordings of the whole or part of a witness statement shall be admissible as evidence. - 91.
 Video or audio recordings may be made of the examination-in-chief, cross-examination or re-examination of a witness and the whole or part of such recording would be admissible as evidence of the witness' testimony.
-If such video or audio recordings are admitted as evidence then all such evidence are admissible to the same extent and would have the same effect as evidence given in direct oral testimony.

-90. The admission of such video or audio recordings as evidence is not a bar to the same witness in appropriate circumstances being allowed to give direct oral testimony.
-Where such direct oral testimony is given, the witness would not be asked to address any issue in examination-in-chief, cross-examination or re-examination which in the court's estimation was already adequately addressed in the recorded examination-in-chief, cross-examination or re-examination.
-The audio visual recording rules would apply mutatis mutandis to video or audio recordings of the part or whole of a witness statement.
+If the video or audio recordings are admitted as evidence then all such evidence are admissible to the same extent and would have the same effect as evidence given in direct oral testimony. - 92.
+The admission of such video or audio recordings as evidence is not a bar to the same witness in appropriate circumstances being allowed to give direct oral testimony.
+Where direct oral testimony is given, the witness should not be asked to address any issue in examination-in-chief, cross-examination or re-examination where the Court deems that it was already adequately addressed in the recording.
+The audio visual recording rules would apply once the necessary changes have been made to video or audio recordings of the part or whole of a witness statement.